New rules and laws for businesses as of 1 January 2024

 Less income tax on money in third-party account

 Are you planning to buy company assets?
 Such as business premises, machinery, or a company car?
 And do you have a sole proprietorship (eenmanszaak), general partnership (vof), limited partnership (cv), or professional partnership (maatschap)?
-If you put money into a third-party account of a notary or law firm for these purchases, this money will now be taxed as bank balance money instead of as an investment.
+If you put money into a third-party account of a civil-law notary or law firm for these purchases, this money will now be taxed as bank balance money instead of as an investment.

 You will pay less tax in box 3 of your income tax as a result.
 In your 2023 income tax return, you will pay 0.36% tax on these funds, instead of the 6.17% levied on investments.

-SME profit exemption to go down
+SME profit exemption goes down

 The SME profit exemption reduces your taxable profit after the entrepreneur allowance.
 The rate drops from 14% to 12.7% in 2024.
 Entrepreneurs with high profits will lose the most as a result.

-Private business ownership allowance ('zelfstandigenaftrek')
+Private business ownership allowance (zelfstandigenaftrek)

 Do you work at least 1,225 hours in your business?
-Then you are able to use the private business ownership allowance ('zelfstandigenaftrek').
+Then you can use the private business ownership allowance (zelfstandigenaftrek).
 The private business ownership allowance goes down by €1,280 in 2024.
 The private business ownership allowance will then be €3,750.
-Over the next few years, the private business ownership allowance will go down further.
-Eventually to €900 in 2027.

 You will find all new laws and amendments that matter to entrepreneurs on Business.gov.nl, including the effective date and whether or not the law is final.